 Thieves Guild: Petty thievery is above your esteemed background.
 You are in Skyrim to make a difference and get rid of the Thalmor influence.
 What you can't get through hard work and your new mission, you won't have at all.
 With your various crafting skills, you don't have any reason to join.
 Leave that to the rats in the Ratway, you have larger matters to attend to.

 Civil War Questline: Siding with the Imperial Legion would only grant legitimacy to the political stranglehold the Thalmor possess in Skyrim.
-You want the Empire to stand on it's own or not stand at all.
-Whether you decide to support the Stormcloaks is up to your own moral guidance.
+You want the Empire to stand on its own or not stand at all.
+Because of your years in Thalmor custody, you may feel a deep kinship with Ulfric Stormcloak and your shared troubled pasts.
+Whether you decide to support the Stormcloaks is up to your own moral guidance, however.

 The College of Winterhold: As a former master of the Arcane Arts, it would only make sense to enroll in the College of Winterhold.
 You should finish this questline to completion, becoming the Arch-Mage and sending a message to your fellow Thalmor back home.